Western Front tactics, 1917: IV Corps

 Corps planning for the Cambrai operation followed the routine established in early 1917.
-IV Corps (Lieutenant-General Sir Charles Woolcombe) issued its draft plan on 31 October, giving the concept of the plan, the three stages and the troops allotted, with the measures needed to prepare the area and plan the assembly of troops.
+IV Corps (Lieutenant-General Sir Charles Woollcombe) issued its draft plan on 31 October, giving the concept of the plan, the three stages and the troops allotted, with the measures needed to prepare the area and plan the assembly of troops.
 Administrative, intelligence and signalling instructions, were issued by the respective corps staff branches.
-During planning, IV Corps issued more instructions regarding the role of its divisions, particularly for the period after the Hindenburg Support Trench system was captured, laid down that the Tank Corps was to use all its tanks on the first day and that the troops involved in the attack, would move to the front immediately before the attack, rather than a few days previous, to be fresh and to prevent the Germans making deductions from prisoners.
-This decision gave the infantry more time for training with the tanks and responsibility for this was delegated to infantry division commanders and the tank brigade attached to IV Corps.
+During planning, IV Corps issued more instructions regarding the role of its divisions, particularly for the period after the Hindenburg Support Trench system was captured.
+It was laid down that the Tank Corps was to use all its tanks on the first day and that the troops involved in the attack would move to the front immediately before the attack, rather than a few days previous, to be fresh and to prevent the Germans making deductions from prisoners.
+This decision gave the infantry more time for training with the tanks; responsibility for this was delegated to infantry division commanders and the tank brigade attached to IV Corps.
 Further instructions were issued from 10 to 17 November on concentration and assembly, secrecy, preliminary movements, communication of orders, codes and ciphers, signals, later stages of the attack and cavalry liaison.

-The Tank Corps also followed this routine, by sending recommendations about the distribution of its units, the training of tanks and affiliated infantry for approval by the Third Army HQ.
-The proposals were based on the "Notes" issued on 4 October, which summarised the experience gained by the Tank Corps since April and amendments were issued on 10 November.
-The Third Army HQ issued two "Notes" on 30 October, covering tank-infantry training and operations.
-In "Tank and Infantry Operations Without Methodical Artillery Preparation" of 30 October, each corps was told to keep the instructions secret to ensure surprise, that tank sections should attack specific areas, objectives should be reserved for an echelon of tanks each, that an advanced tank should keep German heads down, while the main body and infantry crossed German trenches, that the main body of tanks should stay on the British side of the German line being attacked, that tanks would be allotted according to the number of German positions in the area and work in threes to cover 100–200 yd of front.
+The Tank Corps sent recommendations about the distribution of its units, the training of tanks and affiliated infantry for approval by the Third Army HQ.
+The proposals were based on the "Notes" issued on 4 October, which summarised the experience gained by the Tank Corps since April; amendments were issued on 10 November.
+The Third Army HQ issued two "Notes" on 30 October, covering tank–infantry training and operations.
+In "Tank and Infantry Operations Without Methodical Artillery Preparation" of 30 October, each corps was told to keep the instructions secret to ensure surprise, that tank sections should attack specific areas, objectives should be reserved for an echelon of tanks each, that an advanced tank should keep German heads down while the main body and infantry crossed German trenches, that the main body of tanks should stay on the British side of the German line being attacked, that tanks would be allotted according to the number of German positions in the area and work in threes to cover 100–200 yd of front.
 Only a platoon of infantry should work with each tank, to avoid bunching when moving through lanes in barbed wire made by the tanks and that infantry should move in section files.
 Further sections described the care needed when tanks crossed barbed wire, so that following tanks would not pull up the wire, the use and marking of trenches filled by fascines and the principles of tank-infantry co-operation.